 Whether or not you want to tokenize a property depends on whether you wish to search the element as is, or by the words it contains.
-It make sense to tokenize a text field, but tokenizing a date field probably not.
-Note that fields used for sorting must not be tokenized.
+It make sense to tokenize a text field, but probably not a date field.